 With baby girl numero dos, it was a completely different story.
 This little nugget came out of the womb sucking.
 Incredible!
 Immediate euphoria.
 She is a dreamboat baby and is so mild tempered.
 Sadly, she was a little too mild and sleepy right away… so she would latch, but not suck.
 Same story with a bottle.
 Latch, not suck (she was definitely not a fan of bottles initially).
 She kept losing weight instead of gaining.

-Two weeks old is kind of the magic deadline doctors would like to see your little one back up to birth weight…and at two weeks, she was still half a pound below her birth weight.
+Two weeks old is kind of the magic deadline doctors would like to see your little one back up to birth weight.
+And at two weeks, she was still half a pound below her birth weight.
 We needed to do something.
 Thus, I exclusively pumped for a week and we trial and error-ed with different bottles.
 We found one she liked, and she started becoming more energetic thanks to getting a larger volume of breast milk.
 Once she was over her birth weight (at 3 weeks), we were able to start to try to latch her to me again!
 I was so excited.
-However, because of my huge supply from elusively pumping so often during the day and night and the combination of taking Motherlove supplements, my supply was too large and too fast for my little bambino to handle!
+However, my supply was too large and too fast for my little bambino to handle!
+This was due to exclusively pumping so often during the day and night and the combination of taking Motherlove supplements,

 Luckily, with both girls, I have had an amazing and encouraging support team keeping me motivated and wanting to keep trying no matter the cost.
 Not everyone has the support, time, or right phase in life to do this, I realize…so again, FEED THE BABY.

 *FEED THE BABY is my mantra, ladies and gents.
-No matter what I had to use, formula, breast milk, goats milk, vanilla bean milk gathered from the original vanilla beans in Madagascar (I joke)…the most important thing to remember is simply that your baby needs to be fed and you are doing the best you can to ensure that.
+No matter what I had to use, formula, breast milk, goats milk, vanilla bean milk gathered from the original vanilla beans in Madagascar (I joke)…the most important thing to remember is simply that your baby needs to be fed.
+You are doing the best you can to ensure that.
 Don’t be hard on yourself.
-Don’t be stressed if you have to supplement with formula.
+Do not be stressed if you have to supplement with formula.
 Don’t be stressed if you have to use formula exclusively!
-Don’t be stressed if your baby never, ever latches and you have to pump all the time.
+Do not be stressed if your baby never, ever latches and you have to pump all the time.
 Don’t think your baby won’t grow into a crazy toddler.
 THEY WILL 🙂

-Did you know that formula was designed by a man who’s wife had a low supply and they had to watch their babies suffer from hunger?
+DID YOU KNOW?
+Formula was designed by a man who’s wife had a low supply?
+They watched their babies suffer from hunger and did something about it?
 Perspective!

 My Breastfeeding Must Haves